caetano-dev/tabdrop/README.md

 **Share browser tabs instantly.** Drop links, sync in real-time, and launch them all at once.

 TabDrop is a URL-based browser tab sharing application inspired by Dontpad.com.
-Simply navigate to any URL like `tabdrop.com/your-name`, drop your browser tabs, and share the collection with anyone.
+Simply navigate to any URL slug, drop your browser tabs, and share the collection with anyone.
 Perfect for research projects, team collaboration, reading lists, and daily workflows.

 ## Features